-07 Feb Build Better Forecasts and Make Better Decisions with Tassel Count
+07 Jul Build Better Forecasts and Make More Informed Decisions with Tassel Count

-For generations, the most reliable tool for predicting corn yield has been a solid pair of work boots, worn by growers as they walk their fields taking spot samples of tassel count.
+For generations, the most reliable tool for predicting corn yield has been a solid pair of work boots, worn by growers, to walk their fields collecting ear samples.
 While nothing can replace a good pair of boots, new technology from Sentera can improve the way the work gets done.

 With FieldAgent’s tassel count analytics from Sentera, yield estimates are much more accurate and reliable than manual sampling, delivering tassel count density throughout an entire field so users can more easily forecast and refine their crop yields prior to harvest and make other critical management decisions.